bkpcoding/Score-Entropy-Discrete-Diffusion/README.md

 ### 2. Pre-training on Wikipedia

-Pre-train the model on Wikipedia text to learn general language patterns, the exact config can be found in `../configs/pretrain_byte.yaml`
+Pre-train the model on Wikipedia text to learn general language patterns, the exact config can be found in `../configs/pretrain_byte.yaml`.
+You can also download pretrained model from https://huggingface.co/Sagar18/SEDD/tree/main

 ```bash
 python -m palindromes.pretrain